AndreyNevolin/wtmlib/README.md

 Here is a list of major capabilities provided by the library:

 1. evaluation of reliability of TSC
-2. reading current value of TSC
+2. reading current TSC value
 3. conversion of elapsed TSC ticks to nanoseconds

 The library builds on Linux only.
 Only x86 architecture is supported for now.
 Support for